-Since early October 2017, a retracted jet stream over the North Pacific and a strong anomalous ridge has been mostly associated with belowaverage heights (and temperatures) downstream over Canada and parts of the northern United States.
+Since early November 2017, a retracted jet stream over the North Pacific and a strong anomalous ridge has been mostly associated with below-average heights (and temperatures) downstream over Canada and parts of the northern United States.

-During this period, anomalous ridging (and above-average temperatures) have generally prevailed over the southwestern U.S.
+During this period, anomalous ridging and aboveaverage temperatures have generally prevailed over the southwestern U.S.

-The overall pattern over the N. Pacific has been generally consistent with La Niña.
+The overall pattern over the N. Pacific has been consistent with the influence of La Niña and the Madden Julian Oscillation.